andrewtpei/Sentipedia/index.md

 ![figure](Figures/after.png)

-## 2.1 EDA of Reddit Post/Threads Dataframe
-Out of the 229 posts, we discovered around 150 of them contain news articles.
-For the subreddit posts that did not link to a news article, we removed them and replaced them with NaN so that they can be filtered out in later analysis.
-It was difficult to uncover any distributions for the news data frame because it was all qualitative character data types - the comments_df contains some quantitative distributions so the distributions will be discussed more in depth

-## 2.2 EDA of Reddit Comments Dataframe (df_filtered) which contains "Brexit"
+## 2.1 EDA of Reddit Comments Dataframe (df_filtered) which contains "Brexit"
 Df_filtered has 11765 rows and 7 columns, with dates of comments ranging between 2016-06-24 to 2023-05-14 and an average "score" ( comment upvotes - downvotes) of roughly 22.
 We can find the default data types using the str command in R, which shows that only the url and comment columns are characters while the remaining 4 columns are numeric.
 To get a rough understanding of distributions for our relevant numeric variables, we plotted histograms of the date and score variable.
 It suggests there is a significant positive skew for the score variable, and and that a majority of the comments occurred in 2018-2019 and 2022-2023.
 However, we decided not to remove score outliers because engagement in social media platforms tends to be dominated by a small number of posts, so it is not unexpected that the distribution is non-normal.
 In addition, the score variable is not used as a predictor for emotional classification or sentiment analysis, so most of the results should not be affected.

 ![figure](Figures/Reddit_Comm_Dist.png)

-## 2.3 EDA of News Articles
+## 2.2 EDA of News Articles
-We collected 145 news articles from the reddit links
+We collected 145 news articles from the reddit links.
+For the subreddit posts that did not link to a news article, we removed them and replaced them with NaN so that they can be filtered out in later analysis.
+It was difficult to uncover any distributions for the news data frame because it was all qualitative character data types - the comments_df contains some quantitative distributions so the distributions will be discussed more in depth.
+For this section, we instead decided to play with some frequency diagrams and wordclouds to get an initial perspective on this textual dataset.

 ## Word Cloud for Text